 Welcome to an exciting new era in Bay Area choral performance!
 We invite you to meet our new Artistic Director, Buddy James, a longtime fan of Schola with fresh and exciting ideas for our 2019–2020 season.

-Jazz and Big Band lovers won’t want to miss our first concert of the season, when we introduce you to Duke Ellington’s rarely-performed Sacred Concert.
-It’s infused with jazz, sacred themes and even includes a tap dancer!
+Our audiences were thrilled with our first concert of the season, when we introduced them to Duke Ellington’s rarely-performed Sacred Concert.
+It’s infused with jazz, sacred themes and even includes tap dancing!

 The holiday season concert is a fresh look at this magical holiday, with a performance of Kirke Mechem’s Seven Joys of Christmas, harp music and, of course, our delightful audience holiday carol sing-along!